Ireland protests abortion ban on Women's Day

 "Repealing the 8th [amendment] hasn't happened because Ireland is controlled by the church.
 Religion has no place in the constitution.
 It's so abysmal that this country is allowing this to go on.
 Women are dying."

-Julie and Emilia Row
+Julie and Emilia Rowan

-Julie Row, a 50-year-old librarian, was joined by her daughter Emilia, a 30-year-old restaurateur, at the demonstration.
+Julie Rowan, a 50-year-old librarian, was joined by her daughter Emilia, a 30-year-old restaurateur, at the demonstration.
 They said they were protesting over basic health and safety concerns.

 Julie, who has been protesting for 30 years, says she would hate for her two daughters not to have the right to choose what's best for their bodies.